DrupalizeMe/drupal7-psdtotheme-series/presentations/slides/01-overview-nodrupal.md

 ---------------------------------------
 ## ... but

 Efficient front end developers have a series of patterns in mind when they convert a design into a working web site.

-This is how I do it.
+<span class="fragment">This is how I do it.</span>

 ===============================================================================
 ## Pattern Libraries